szib/GymApp-frontend/README.md

 This was a solo project, made by <a href="https://www.linkedin.com/in/danny-wakeling1/">Danny Wakeling</a>.
 It is the final project after the culmination of 12 weeks of studying at Flatiron School's bootcamp.
 It was created in 2 and a half weeks and showcased on the 11th July in front of a wide audience and open to the public for a few hours.

-It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.</p>
+It is a gym supplement app, that seeks to let people record their workouts and see their progression over time.

 During the project one of the teachers <a href="https://www.linkedin.com/in/wachirandaiga/">Wachiro Ndaiga</a> acted as a project lead,him and a more senior lecturer signed off on the project ensuring it had enough scope to meet the requirements.
 One week after this we had a meeting and showed our projects to the rest of the class, and a panel of four teachers and lecturers, it was imperitive that MVP was built by this time, which mine was.

 During the creation of this project our cohort did stand-up every morning, saying what we had achieved in the past 24 hours, our plan for the next 24 hours and any blockers we are likely to encounter.

-On Fridays we did a post-mortem, which was essentially a more technical and indepth stand-up.
+On Fridays we did a post-mortem, which was essentially a more technical and indepth stand-up. </p>

 <h3> Associations </h3>